 You’ve probably heard about teens texting and driving, so it may come as a big surprise that the age group most likely to text and drive is not teens, but rather adults.
-A study by AT&T found that 43% of teens admit to texting while driving, bad enough, but still less than that “more than half” of adults also admit to texting and driving.
+A study by AT&T found that 43% of teens admit to texting while driving, bad enough, but still, “nearly half” of adults also admit to texting and driving.

-It Can Wait.
+It Can Wait

 In Louisiana, texting while driving isn’t only dangerous, but it’s also illegal.
-Louisiana Revised Statute 32:300.5 specifies that someone caught texting or using social media while driving can face a fine up to $500 for the first offense and up to $1000 for subsequent offenses.
-If the person is also involved in a crash at the time of the violation, then that fine doubles.
+La.
+R.S.
+32:300.5 specifies that someone caught texting or using social media while driving can face a fine of up to $500 for the first offense and up to $1000 for subsequent offenses.
+If the person is also involved in a crash at the time of the violation, then the fine doubles.

 For a free legal consultation, call 800-537-8185

-Essentially, Cellebrite’s technology could one day allow a police officer to connect the device to someone’s cell phone after an accident, which would read out if the driver was using any apps or swiping on their phone in the moments before the crash.
-While not on the market yet, states like New York are considering passing laws allowing police officers to potentially use devices like this.
+Essentially, Cellebrite’s technology allows a police officer to connect the device to someone’s cell phone after an accident, which would read out if the driver was using any apps or swiping on their phone in the moments before the crash.
+States like New York have considered passing laws allowing police officers to potentially use devices like this.